Thursday, March 24, 2011

 Don't Tell Him He Has a Disability

 What Anthony Robles accomplished last week at the NCAA Division I Wrestling Championships was just amazing.
 Despite being born with only one leg, Anthony Robles was crowned the D1 champ at 125 pounds.
 Wow.
 What has impressed me the most about Mr. Robles has been his attitude.
-Often we are so lazy and making excuses in life, but here is a young man who has persevered despite having what some would call a physical limitation.
+Often, we are so lazy and make excuses in life, but here is a young man who has persevered despite having what some would call a physical limitation.
 I don't know exactly what Robles believes in, but I pray that God would use Him for His glory.

 "For you formed my inward parts; you knitted me together in my mother's womb.
 I praise you, for I am fearfully and wonderfully made.
 Wonderful are your works; my soul knows it very well."
 Psalm 139:13-14